Lemonatix/how-to-python/README.md

 Thank you in advance and have fun coding!

+## Acknowledgments

+Some parts of this project are inspired by the Programming and Data Science course taught by Prof. H. S. Stein at TUM.
+All code and materials are my own implementation based on some of the concepts covered in the lecture series.
-note: This course was created with the help of [Python Examples](https://pythonexamples.org/python/).
+This course was also created with the help of [Python Examples](https://pythonexamples.org/python/).